 If you want an energy-efficient window with great ventilation and a wide-open view, then casement windows are the perfect window option.

-If you're considering casement windows for your home, read on to learn more about their advantages, disadvantages, and where they work best.
+If you're considering casement windows for your home, read on to learn more about their advantages and disadvantages and where they work best.

 The advantages of casement windows make them ideal for many situations, but not all.
 Carefully weight the benefits and potential disadvantages of casement windows before choosing them, or before deciding where to install them: